Qiskit/documentation/docs/api/qiskit/qiskit.circuit.AncillaQubit.md

 In modern Qiskit Terra (version 0.17+), bits are the fundamental object and registers are aliases to collections of bits.
 A bit can be in many registers depending on the circuit, so a single containing register is no longer a property of a bit.
 It is an error to access this attribute on bits that were not constructed as “owned” by a register.

 <Admonition title="Deprecated since version 0.17" type="danger">
   The property `qiskit.circuit.bit.Bit.register` is deprecated as of qiskit-terra 0.17.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Instead, use `find_bit()` to find all the containing registers within a circuit and the index of the bit within the circuit.
 </Admonition>